CahootsMalone/interstate-76-stuff/running-interstate-76-gog-release-using-dxwnd.md

 ### Limitations

 * Full-screen fade effects (e.g., when the "Somewhere in the southwest..." screen fades to black) are slow, but not intolerably so.
 * The game still uses software rendering (texture scaling is performed using nearest-neighbour interpolation).
 It's possible to enable hardware rendering using a Glide wrapper, but this complicates the setup.
 Whether or not the increased graphical fidelity justifies the additional complexity is a matter of individual preference.
-Various approaches are discussed in [the interstate76.com forum](http://forums.interstate76.com/) and [the GOG Interstate '76 forum](https://www.gog.com/forum/interstate_series).
+I've written instructions for setting up hardware acceleration using dgVoodoo 2 [here](running-interstate-76-gog-release-using-dgvoodoo.md).
+Various similar approaches are also discussed in [the interstate76.com forum](http://forums.interstate76.com/) and [the GOG Interstate '76 forum](https://www.gog.com/forum/interstate_series).

 ### Changing the Frame Rate